6. DeafIT conference Online 2021

 SIGNS recognizes and translates sign language and communicates with any language assistant.
 International brands are also implementing SIGNS in their products.

 This lecture shows the concepts and technology behind it.

-Director Creative Technology bei LAB 13 – MRM//McCANN, Frankfurt am Main (GER)
+Associate Creative Director and Director Creative Technology at LAB 13 – MRM//McCANN, Frankfurt am Main (GER)

 MS SQL Server Programming and Scheduling

 There are various standard and custom programming you can use with the MS SQL Server databases and data.
 This presentation will highlight various methods and ideas you can use and its requirements to take full advantage of your programming skills with SQL Server databases, to deliver your companies database and data requirements.
 Various examples will be shown to illustrate different methods from maintenance plans to Visual Studio projects, and how they can be deployed and scheduled.

 Database Administrator & Developer at Web IT Data, Calgary (CAN)

 IT modernization is not possible without cultural change

 In order to adapt to the ever changing market requirements and to provide flexible and modern IT for every user.
 The role of IT has to be completely reinvented.
 The key to success is the collaboration between departments and IT on a level playing field.
 The needs-based solutions will only be found in close cooperation.
 We will need to break away from our “antiquated customs” and improve ourselves for the future.
 All of this requires an open and appreciative corporate culture.
 In her presentation, Petra Jaschhof speaks on her experiences and the role of “diversity” and “inclusion”.

 Chief Information Officer (CIO) at BWI GmbH, Munich (GER)